-Programs that will result in the acquisition of a major capability (e.g., an aircraft carrier or armored fighting vehicle) officially enter procurement after they receive Milestone C approval in the Defense Acquisition System.
-Prior to moving to procurement, programs are considered to be in development and are generally funded through the Research, Development, Test and Evaluation (RDT&E) appropriation title.
+Programs that produce a major capability (e.g., an aircraft carrier or armored fighting vehicle) officially enter procurement after they receive Milestone C approval in the Defense Acquisition System.
+Prior to moving to procurement, programs are considered to be in development and generally funded through the Research, Development, Test and Evaluation (RDT&E) appropriation title.
 Some programs will receive procurement funds before a formal Milestone C approval.
 See Figure 1 for a high-level overview of milestones associated with major capability acquisition, one pathway within DOD's adaptive acquisition framework.